 Jurisdiction N.o Entity name Activity % Particip.
-Commentary Luxembourg 1 Repsol Finance Brasil, S.à r.l.
+Commentary Luxembourg 2 Repsol TransgasindoS.á r.l.
+E&P Indonesia 75% Incorporated in 2002, formerly domiciled in Barbados.
+In May 2024 it was finalized the sale process of its 15% participation in the entity Transasia Pipeline Co.
+Pvt Ltd. to MedCo Group.
+Repsol Finance Brasil, S.à r.l.
 Financing 100 % A company that in the past carried out intra-group financial activity.
-Talisman South Sageri, B.V.
-E&P Indonesia 75 % A company that in the past has had E&P operations in Indonesia.
 Talisman (Block K39), B.V.
-Holding E&P Iraq (Kurdistán) 75 % A company that in the past has had E&P operations in Kurdistan.
-The Netherlands 5 Vung May 156-159 Vietnam, B.V.
+Holding E&P Iraq (Kurdistan) 75 % A company that in the past has had E $\!$ The Vung May 156-159 Vietnam, B.V.
 Holding E&P Vietnam 100 % A company that in the past has had E&P operations in Vietnam.
-Talisman East Jabung, B.V.
+Netherlands 4 Talisman East Jabung, B.V.
 Holding E&P Indonesia 75 % A company that in the past has had E&P operations in Indonesia.
 Repsol Andaman, B.V.
 Holding E&P Indonesia 75 % A company that in the past has had E&P operations in Indonesia.